cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 For the most cases regular caching mechanism where Cirrus CI caches a folder is more than enough.
-But modern build systems like [Gradle](https://gradle.org/), [Bazel](https://bazel.build/) and [Pants](https://www.pantsbuild.org/) can take advantages of remote caching.
+But modern build systems like [Gradle](https://gradle.org/), [Bazel](https://bazel.build/) and [Pants](https://www.pantsbuild.org/) can take advantage of remote caching.
 Remote caching is when a build system uploads and downloads intermediate results of a build execution while the build itself is still executing.

 Cirrus CI agent starts a local caching server and exposes it via `CIRRUS_HTTP_CACHE_HOST` environments variable.
 Caching server